 If you were able to get a loan under the Payroll Protection Program (PPP) recently, you should be aware of some important follow-up guidance recently released by the IRS which may impact your taxes.
+Please note the IRS continues to issue new guidance in regard to PPP loan forgiveness.
+Please contact our office for specific and up to date information.

 PPP loan forgiveness, self-employment income and your taxes

 Based on the new PPP guidance available to date (which is fluid and subject to change) any expenses eligible to be forgiven from your loan amount cannot also be deducted on your taxes.
-This means that normally tax-deductible expenses such payroll expenses, mortgage interest, rent and utilities are not deductible on your 2020 taxes in the amount that you receive PPP loan forgiveness on them.
+This means that normally tax-deductible expenses such payroll expenses, mortgage interest and utilities are not deductible on your 2020 taxes in the amount that you receive PPP loan forgiveness on them.

 How to calculate your self-employment PPP loan forgiveness amount